executors/executors/wording_front_matter.md

 TODO

+* Revise `then_execute` and `bulk_then_execute`'s operational semantics to allow user functions to handle incoming exceptions thrown by preceding execution agents
+* Introduce `exception_arg` to disambiguate the user function's exceptional overload from its nonexceptional overload in `then_execute` and `bulk_then_execute`

 ### Revision 6

 Revision 6 of this proposal corrects bugs and omissions discovered by the authors after Revision 5's publication, and introduces an enhancement improving the safety of the design.